Get the App

 When the Body Holds the Line

-holds the line
+The body holds the line without instruction.

-quietly decide.
+Muscles, breath, posture quietly decide.

-is not stubbornness;
+This holding is not stubbornness; it is boundary.

-Let the body
+Let the body speak in sensation rather than story.

 Recognize bodily limits with DojoWell.